noobcoder007-exe/Unit-Converter-Project/README.md

 The same process was used in mass and currency conversion.
-In the currency division, we can see USD, JPY and RMP, the respective currency of America, Japan and
+In the currency division, we can see USD, JPY and RMB, the respective currency of America, Japan and China.

+A normal concept of nested if else was used to whether the user will choose depending upon their need.